MarinaP-prog/FinApp/README.md

 # FinApp
 Overview

 FinApp is a web application designed to help users manage their personal or business finances efficiently.
-With an intuitive interface and robust functionality, FinApp simplifies budget planning, expense tracking, and financial monitoring.
+With an intuitive interface and functionality, FinApp simplifies budget planning.

-Key Features
+## Key Features

 ## Bank Account Management